christopher-tuttle/poet/src/README.md

 I looked at `warp`, `hyper`, and `rocket`, and it looks like `rocket` is well-used, developer-friendly, and actively staffed.
 So Rocket it is.

+#### Experience so far

+Fair.
+Set up was quick, and the live reloading and diagnostics to the terminal have been pretty good.
+One challenge is that it's a moving target, so several of the examples I was trying to get working based on GitHub were failing, because they're in the midst of change.
+This was especially true when trying to get templating to work.

+Also, because `tera`, `serde`, and other crates are re-exported -- and my understanding of the crate system is very weak -- getting the right set of imports and coercing types was causing problems.
+One example is that `rocket_dyn_templates::tera::Context` doesn't seem to have a `Serialize` trait -- even though it's supposed to be the same as `tera::Context` -- so I use `.from_json()`, which works fine.

 ### Templating library: Tera

 Both `tera` and `handlebars` are supported by `rocket`, and they seem to be more or less equivalent.
 I'm picking Tera for now because I found some code snippets and their documentation looks pretty good.

+#### Experience so far

+Pretty good.
+For the simple stuff, it has worked fine.
+I ran into a little bump where I was using `{% %}` instead of `{{ }}`, which with the error message made it look like the language didn't support nested `for` loops.

+I also need to work out how to handle whitespace -- especially newlines -- correctly if I'm going to use `<pre>` as the basis for showing the annotated snippet.

 ### Command-line flags library: `clap`